andrew-canaday/avr128dx-avr-gcc/README.md

  1. Download the appropriate [Microchip "ATPACK" for your MCU](http://packs.download.atmel.com/)
  1. `make help ; make vars`

 :information_source: _Don't have a programmer?
-Me did I!
-If you have a spar mcu with USB serial facilities, you can make your own with a single passive component and a handful of jumper wires in minutes!_ See **[doc/PROGRAMMER.md](./doc/PROGRAMMER.md) for more info.
+Neither did I!
+If you have a spare mcu with USB serial facilities, you can make your own with a single passive component and a handful of jumper wires in minutes!_ See **[doc/PROGRAMMER.md](./doc/PROGRAMMER.md)** for more info.

+I tossed this together in a rush.
+If you run into issues, feel free to create an issue or PR a fix.
+Thanks!

 Prerequisites
 -------------